molines/IMHOTEP/Doc/Multiple_frequency_runoff.md

 # NEMO implementation for multiple runoff, calving ... files
 ## 1. Context:
 It is very often that input data for runoff or calving have frequency depending on the localisation: for instance, in IMOTHEP we use IsBA interannual daily runoff almost everywhere, except around Greenland where data are only monthly.
-On the other hand, in some part of the proect, we will switch off interannual runoff locally and use climatology instead.
+On the other hand, in some part of the project, we will switch off interannual runoff locally and use climatology instead.
 Therefore there is a need for using multiple files for runoff or calving or even ISF, having different frequency or different type (climatology vs interannual).

 ## 2. Road Map:
 In NEMO, information about the data set used for forcing is often passed to the code through the `fldread` process.
 In the namelist, this corresponds to the `sn_`structure where filename and variable names are defined, where frequency and shape of the data (yearly or monthly) are indicated, as well as the climatological or interannual content of the files.
 Also, in case of interpolation on the fly, a weight file can be associated with the data file (when it is not on the model grid).
 At the end, in NEMO, this namelist information is used to build a new structure (`sf_xxx`) containing the data and all the relevant information.
 At a given time-step, the forcing field is available in the array
-`sf_xxx(index)%now(:,:)`.
+`sf_xxx(index)%now(:,:,1)`.
 Note that index is in general 1 for forcing data; it is used for tracer data where it takes the value jptem or jpsal (for instance in
 `sf_tsd(jptem)%now(:,:,:)` giving a 3D interpolation of the temperature field associated with `sf_tsd`.

 For our present purpose, we will use index as a counter in case of various files (with different charatecteristics) used for the same field, sf_xxx(1) pointing to the